CubicMelon/terumet/README.md

 The items outside of that folder are development files and are *not needed* to use the mod.

+## Mod Dependencies
+This mod depends on:
+* default
+* bucket

+Both mods should normally be already included if playing the default Minetest subgame.

 ## Worldgen
 The only new thing generated in the world is a new type of ore: